lopez-lab/EZ-TS/README.md

 ```
 bash start.sh
 ```
-   This will submit three jobs: an optimization array and two dependent jobs to handle failures and subsequent calculations
+   This will submit three jobs for each input structure: an optimization array and two dependent jobs to handle failures and subsequent calculations

 ## UPDATING CODE